 Only logged in customers who have purchased this product may leave a review.

-Sister Benedicta Ward SLG entered the Community of the Sisters of the Love of God in 1955.
-She teaches spirituality in the University of Oxford and is an Emeritus Fellow of Harris Manchester College.
-She has written a number of books on early monasticism and on the Middle Ages, and is one of the world’s leading writers on the legacy of the Desert Fathers.
-Her published works include books on the Desert Fathers, the Venerable Bede and St Anselm, and on miracles and relics in the Christian tradition.
+Sister Benedicta Ward SLG (1933–2022) entered the Community of the Sisters of the Love of God in 1955.
+She taught spirituality in the University of Oxford and was an Emeritus Fellow of Harris Manchester College.
+She wrote a number of books on early monasticism and on the Middle Ages, and was one of the world’s leading writers on the legacy of the Desert Fathers.
+Her published works include books on the Desert Fathers, the Venerable Bede, St Anselm, and on miracles and relics in the Christian tradition.

 Click here to see all books by this author.